webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 #### getState() function.

 A common pattern is to increment a particular counter, and then return the whole state.

-A convenience function `getState()` is provided to simplify this, and tp avoid the need to create custom counters.
+A convenience function `getState()` is provided to simplify this and avoid the need to create custom counters.

 Using this standard function, the above code might be condensed as follows: